gass-git/trivia/README.md

 ## Styles

-All styles can be found in `custom.scss`
+All styles can be found in `src/custom.scss`

 ## Fixing question strings